H.R. 6472: Territorial Student Access to Higher Education Act

 2

-The bill covers residents of Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, and the U.S. Virgin Islands.
+The rule covers residents of Guam, the Northern Mariana Islands, American Samoa, and the U.S. Virgin Islands.
+Puerto Rico is not included.

 3